ghostfaceuk/core-chameleon/README.md

 THIS SOFTWARE IS PROVIDED “AS IS”.
 THE DEVELOPER DISCLAIMS ANY AND ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION THE IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
 THE DEVELOPER SPECIFICALLY DOES NOT WARRANT THAT THE SOFTWARE WILL BE ERROR-FREE, ACCURATE, RELIABLE, COMPLETE OR UNINTERRUPTED.

-**Do not run this software on a production network or mainnet!
-This version is for testing only.**

 # Introduction

 Core Chameleon is a plugin for ARK Core 2.6 which is specifically designed for forging delegate node operators to externally close their peer-to-peer port, which is vulnerable to denial-of-service and other attacks.
 It also hides the IP address of the node by routing all traffic via Tor, ensuring total anonymity which prevents the identification of the node or its hosting provider.
 The plugin also enables the full and complete operation of a relay or forging node when running behind a firewall, which may be useful for some corporate users that cannot open an external port but still want to receive live blocks and transactions on the network.
 It also has other benefits which transcend beyond security, such as being able to run multiple conflicting networks on the same server.